Gaspar Pérez de Villagrá: Military career

 It is rumored that Villagrá, of athletic build and hard spirits, was left alone with his dog and his horse after an eventful persecution, and went through the desert in search of Oñate.
 After several days, hungry and thirsty, he killed his faithful dog and drank his blood.
 He was almost dead when he was found by soldiers.
 Later he distinguished himself in making high population of Acoma, the stronghold of warlike Indians, and made a formidable leap across a deep abyss where his companions had put a log that served as a bridge.

 Oñate was also known for his brutality toward the Indians, and soon the Pueblo, who were subjugated, mistreated, their food stolen, and their lands taken away in the name of the king of Spain, began to rebel.
-Soon thereafter, in 1599, the deadly battle of Acoma transpired, where hundreds of the Native American population were massacred and driven from their homes, marking the defeat of the Pueblo and the triumph of the Spanish colonizers.
+Soon thereafter, in 1599, the Acoma Massacre transpired, where hundreds of the Native American population were indiscriminately slain and driven from their homes, marking the defeat of the Pueblo and the triumph of the Spanish colonizers.
 Pérez de Villagrá's Historia de la Nueva México is a literary masterpiece in which he is also one of the protagonists who help the pacification and the political and social organization of the new territory, but most importantly recounts this important moment in American history.
 In 1600, Oñate sent his trusted captain with an escort back to Mexico to seek more supplies and men.
 When the party was ready to return to New Mexico, the viceroy removed Villagrá from command and appointed another in his place.
 Angry, Villagrá took sanctuary in a church to avoid returning—in an inferior position—to Oñate's colony.
 In 1605, he left for Spain, hoping to persuade the king to grant him some royal favor for his service in New Mexico.

 Five years later, the captain was probably living in the university town of Alcalá de Henares east of Madrid, [Spain], where his long poem Historia de la Nueva Mexico was published as a book.
 It covered the first year of Oñate's settlement.